American Woodock (Scolopax minor)

 Woodcock nest

 All family members are ground nesters and usually the nest is just a scrape.
 It might not seem like ample protection but the camouflage is ideal.
 Generally, 2-4 eggs are laid and are colored and spotted to blend in.
-At birth, precocial young are covered with down and, with the help a a parent, are mobile enough to leave the nest within hours.
+At birth, precocial young are covered with down and, with the help of a parent, are mobile enough to leave the nest within hours.

 Evolution